Energy Governance Intensive

 Day 2: Moving Forward Across Sectors

 Sessions will delve into the science behind the energy transition and how scientific projections inform policy goals.
-Programming will examine major resources and technologies for generating, converting, storing, and distributing energy, including coal, oil, gas, biomass, nuclear, hydropower, solar, wind, hydrogen, and geothermal, as well as cross-cutting factors such as energy storage and carbon capture and sequestration—with additional conversation on decarbonization, the energy transition, and circular economy approaches at the supply chain level.
+Programming will examine major resources and technologies for generating, converting, storing, and distributing energy—including coal, oil, gas, biomass, nuclear, hydropower, solar, wind, hydrogen, and geothermal—along with cross-cutting factors such as energy storage and carbon capture and sequestration.
+Additional discussion will address decarbonization, the energy transition, and circular economy approaches at the supply chain level.

 - Kate Gordon, CEO, California Forward